Traditional Publishers Need to Become Ad Networks Themselves… March 24, 2008

 Web 3.0– Predictions for 2008 (Part I) January 4, 2008

-Posted by Bill in Behaviorial Marketing, Online Advertising, Right Media, ad networks, exchanges, mobile marketing, online marketing, social network, traditional advertising, video.1 comment so far
+Posted by Bill in ad networks, Behaviorial Marketing, exchanges, mobile marketing, Online Advertising, online marketing, Right Media, social network, traditional advertising, video.

 1. Ad Networks need to go deep to strive.
 Ad Networks need to offer true differentiation and add unique value.
 I predict the untargeted or performance-based ad networks lose ground to the portals who are building their own ad networks, and to vertical ad networks and data/ behavioral ad networks who are building a defensible deep expertise.